koyeb/action-git-deploy/README.md

     service-ports: "8000:http"
     service-routes: "/:8000"
 ```

-The first step installs the CLI, and requires to set a Koyeb API token as a [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-To generate a token, go to https://app.koyeb.com/settings/api.

 The service-env, service-ports, and service-routes parameters are optional, but you should set them to match the needs of your application.
 The defaults provided are unlikely to work for most applications.